 The 70's saw an influx of people who “discovered” Port Townsend, finding inexpensive homes, a low economy, and a laid-back attitude.
 They often came to drop out, retire, or open a small business.
 We’d always had affection for our Victorian buildings, and many were either maintained or restored, but many more were restored by newcomers who had the money to do so.

 Noted for a vast collection of Victorian homes, the city also many larger buildings that are well preserved, the Carnegie Library, the US Post Office (Customs House), and the Jefferson County Courthouse to name just a few.
 There's a good bibliography and lesson plans for teachers here from the NPS: "Teaching with Historic Places".
 This area truly lends itself to the living history experience and should be explored!

-Thanks to PT resident Susan (Tolle) Stephens for her contributions to this page.
+Thanks to PT residents Susan (Tolle) Stephens and Tom Camfield for ther contributions to this page.